top of page

 Jet Life with Maggy Blog/Vlog Series

 Hey guys!
 I'm Maggy, and I'm here to teach you all about general electric J-85 engines and my life here at Larsen Motorsports!
-Check below for my blogs, and stay tuned for more videos!
+Check below for my blogs!

 Fast Facts